 How to recognise electrolyte imbalance during pregnancy

 Recognising an electrolyte imbalance during pregnancy is important, as it can help you address any issues and keep yourself feeling your best.
-So, let’s cover some signs that might indicate an imbalance.

 Fatigue or weakness